India's power reforms, salary hikes spook investors in state bonds

 Those debts have swelled to 4.3 trillion rupees ($65.3 billion) after years of undercharging customers for electricity as state governments sought to win votes.

 Investors fear a flood of new issuance by states under the rescue plan and at a higher cost.
-Indeed, RBI data shows state governments are already having to pay sharply higher bond yields to attract domestic buyers.
+Indeed, central bank data shows regional governments are already having to pay sharply higher bond yields to attract domestic buyers.

 “We would much rather go for a AAA-rated corporate that has less supply risk compared to state development loans at the moment,” said Leong Lin-Jing, fixed income investment manager with Aberdeen Asset Management in Singapore.